Our boat S/V Cinderella the Ericson 35-2

 Spartan could not have been more correct.
 Cinderella had little to no amenities, but when it came to sailing equipment, she had backup to backups.
 Cinderella’s keel stepped double spreader rod rig was a serious upgrade designed by one of the most well know riggers on the West coast.
 The primary and secondary winches were more than double the size of Osprey’s, and she had secondary winches.
 Walking up, he could spot four halyards affixed up front on the pulpit (twice as many as Osprey).
 The main-sheet block was overwhelmingly robust, everywhere he stepped, the boat seemed as though it was made of steel.
 Cinderella had none of the flex he was used to on the little pleasure cruiser Osprey.

-She came with a troublesome Yanmar diesel engine that was a big hunk of worthless metal placed awkwardly in the center of the boat.
-This made for excellent access to the engine (and as we’d find out very soon) all the maintenance it would require.
-Pajo was excited at the prospect of diesel, these engines demand a higher price and are highly regarded.
+She came with a Yanmar diesel engine that turned out to be a troublesome and heavy hunk of worthless metal placed awkwardly in the center of the boat.
+He found out quickly this made for excellent access to the engine.
+Having grown up in Indiana farmland meant he was used to a garage full of projects and rebuilds of engines, like a Model T Ford tractor from the 20s to a 1977 Camaro.
+One you can imagine how excited Pajo was at the prospect of a diesel in his floating house.
 Little did he know the trouble that engine would bestow upon us, or how relieved we would feel when it was gone.

-Even though she was solid as a rock, Cinderella was missing a lot of comforts necessary for a long term cruising couple.
-Key items like a refrigerator, a head, comfortable sleeping/lounging accommodations, a decent galley, insulation and soon to find out, many other bluewater cruising essentials we not anywhere to be found aboard.
+Even though Pajo felt she was solid as a rock, Cinderella was mostly bare fiberglass hull, she was missing a lot of comforts necessary for a long term cruising couple.
+Not only key systems, but items like a refrigerator, a head, comfortable sleeping/lounging accommodations, a decent galley, insulation and soon to find out, many other bluewater cruising essentials were missing.
 The project list was not small.

 In short, Cinderella is a killer boat and a massive project.